harshalx/orchestrated-challenge/README.md

 * At the moment Apache Web Server isn't configured to route traffic to Tomcat.
 This is mentioned as a requirement in the challege and is easy to implement but I am not doing it due to delays already and lack of time.
 * I haven't implemented Prevayler as a DB too as I am just using a sample Tomcat off-the-shelf war file.
 * I have assumed that the networking setup at AWS is already present.
 The codebase can be improved to create VPC, Public and Private subnets and Internet Gateways.
+* The created ELB's could be mapped to public friendly URL's like challenge.orchestrated.com by creating a hosted zone and registering a domain.

 ### How to Run the codebase